iMoonLab/DeepHypergraph/docs/source/tutorial/auto_ml.rst

 Auto-ML for Vertex Classification Task
 ---------------------------------------

-In the following examples, we show how to use DHG to run Auto-ML experiments for vertex classification tasks on simple graphs and hypergraphs, respectively.
+In the following examples, we show how to use DHG to run Auto-ML experiments for vertex classification tasks on graph and hypergraph, respectively.

-On Simple Graphs
+On Graph
 ++++++++++++++++++++

 .. code-block:: python